-Coles Web Scraper Breakdown: 6 Powerful Strategies I Used in My Capstone Project for Scraping Pricing Data
+Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 Coles is a registered trademark of Coles Group Limited.
 This blog is independently written and is not affiliated with or endorsed by Coles Group Limited.

-Instead of relying on traditional HTML scraping, which is fragile and heavily dependent on UI changes, this project uses the APIs of Coles website which are used by their React frontend.
-These APIs return structured JSON responses which make data extraction more efficient and accurate.
-These APIs are not publicly documented but are visible through client-side browser traffic.
+Instead of relying on traditional HTML scraping, which can be fragile due to frequent UI changes, this project uses the browser-visible APIs which are used by the retailer’s frontend.
+These APIs returned structured JSON responses which made data extraction more efficient and accurate.
+While not publicly documented, they are observable through standard browser network activity.

-A critical component was the build_id, a dynamic value embedded in a <script> tag with the ID NEXT_DATA, which was parsed using JavaScript within the browser to construct valid API endpoints.
+A key element in constructing valid API requests was the build_id, which is a dynamic value embedded within a <script> tag with the ID NEXT_DATA, which was parsed using JavaScript within the browser.

 Here’s the overall flow:

-1. Launch a stealth browser using Selenium Wire + undetected_chromedriver with Smartproxy.
+1. Launch a browser using Selenium Wire + undetected_chromedriver configured with rotating proxies via Smartproxy.

-2. Set location cookies and store ID, mimicking what a real user would select for click-and-collect.
+2. Set location cookies and store ID to simulate a typical user selecting a click-and-collect store.

-4. Query the category discovery endpoint to dynamically retrieve all available product categories.
+4. Use the category discovery API (visible in browser network traffic) to programmatically list available product categories.

-5. Loop through each category’s paginated product API and extract relevant fields like name, price, promotion, and unit size.
+5. Iterate through each category’s paginated API responses to extract publicly visible product pricing data fields such as name, price, promotion, and unit size.

 Tools I Used to Create the Coles Web Scraper Script

-Building a robust and stealthy web scraper required more than just writing scripts.
-It involved choosing the right tools to handle anti-bot measures, maintain modularity, and ensure data integrity.
-Below is the tech stack that powered my Coles web scraping tool:
+Building a robust and reliable web automation script required more than just writing code.
+It involved selecting the right tools to support respectful automation, maintain modularity, and ensure data consistency.
+Below is the tech stack that supported the automation used for this project.

 ToolPurpose